evanwills/acu-frontend-guidelines/README.md

 ### Whitespace

 * Always be consistent in your use of whitespace using it to improve code readability.
-* Use soft tabs with four spaces.
+* Use soft tabs with two spaces.
+* HTML code should use hard tabs.

 _Our [.editorconfig](#editor-config) file helps with maintaining proper whitespace in different files._